Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

 \section{Methodology}

-We introduce our notation using the standard Bayesian inverse problem, given in Equation \eqref{eqn: bayes}, as an example.
+We introduce our notation using the standard BIP, given in Equation \eqref{eqn: bayes}, as an example.
 Lowercase regular letters represent scalars, while lowercase boldface letters denote vector-valued quantities.
 Capital regular letters are used for matrices or tensors.
 We do not explicitly differentiate between random variables, their realizations, and deterministic variables, but we provide clarification when the context does not make it clear.
-Let $\bx$ be a potentially high-dimensional input vector of a high-fidelity (HF), deterministic, computational, physics-based model $\Mhf$ (\eg given as a legacy code).
-We are particularly interested in, but the approach is not limited to, cases where $\bx$ represents a parameterization of a spatially varying field, such as they arise in finite element formulations.
-We further denote with $\byhfi=\Mhf(\bx,\bci)$ the vector-valued outputs of the HF model at coordinate $\bci$/footnote{In particular, we mean a \emph{spatial coordinate} in the context of spatial reconstruction problems}, which are arranged row-wise to a matrix $\Yhf=\Mhf(\bx)$.
-Similarly, we consider a lower-fidelity model (LF) with the input $\bx$ and denote with $\Ylf=\Mlf(\bx)$ the corresponding outputs at the same coordinates $C=\{\bci\}$.
+Let $\bx$ be a potentially high-dimensional input vector of an HF, deterministic, computational, physics-based model $\Mhf$ (\eg given as a legacy code), usually governed by a set of (coupled) partial differential equations (PDEs).
+We are particularly interested in, but the approach is not limited to, cases where $\bx$ represents a parameterization of a spatially varying field, such as they arise in FE formulations.
+We further denote with $\byhfi=\Mhf(\bx,\bci)$ the vector-valued outputs of the HF model at coordinate $\bci$\footnote{In particular, we mean a \emph{spatial coordinate} in the context of spatial reconstruction problems}, which are arranged row-wise in a matrix $\Yhf=\Mhf(\bx)$.
+Similarly, we consider a deterministic lower-fidelity model (LF) with the input $\bx$ and denote with $\Ylf=\Mlf(\bx)$ the corresponding outputs at the same coordinates $C=\{\bci\}$.
 Finally, we denote with $\Yobs$ the matrix of observations, each row $i$ of which is associated with coordinates $\bci$, and $\byhfi$.
+While the LF and HF models represent deterministic mappings, the observations are contaminated by random noise.
+In a Bayesian context, this uncertainty is modeled in the likelihood function while input uncertainties, before data is observed, are modeled by a prior density $p(\bx)$.

 In a Bayesian calibration problem, we seek the posterior distribution $\phf(\bx|\Yobs)$ of the model inputs given the observations $\Yobs$: